-Although Greek mythology had a long list of heroes, many constellations still carry names from the Perseus myth.
-The feats of Hercules for example, also relate to the twelve constellations.
+Although Greek mythology had a long list of heroes, many constellationswere named after the Perseus myth.
+The feats of Hercules fo also relate to the twelve constellations.
 But Perseus was the great-grandfather of Hercules.
 In other words, his stories are probably older.

-Perseus was born in the city of Argos, on the Greek Peloponnese.
-This city has traces of continuous habitation for the last 7,000 years.
-There are a few etymologies of its name, but most probably it meant “white” ie “white-city”.
-The Argives were famous since antiquity, and even Alexandar the Great comes from this dynasty.
+Perseus was born in the city of Argos (white city), on the Greek Peloponnese.
+This city has a rich history of continuous habitation spanning over 7,000 years.
+The Argives have been renowned since ancient times, and it’s noteworthy that even Alexander the Great hailed from this illustrious dynasty.

-However, the story of Perseus is a myth, and as such it has many supernatural elements.
-For example, his mother was Danae.
-Her name is also not Greek and there is no etymology for it.
-She was impregnated by Zeus, in the form of the golden rain.
-The myth does not explicitly state that Danae was a virgin, but the similarities with the Christian story are probably not a coincidence.
+Danae, the mother of Perseus was impregnated by Zeus in the form of the golden rain.
+The myth does not explicitly state that Danae was a virgin, but the similarities with the Christian story are still obvious.

-His grandfather, Acrisius, knew of an old prophecy that said that he will die by the hand of his grandson.
+Acrisius, the grandfather of Perseus, knew of an old prophecy that said that he will die by the hand of his grandson.
 Therefore, he decided to banish Perseus and Danae from his kingdom.
 He put them in the wooden chest and sent them down the river.
 Here again, we see the familiar narrative – the birth of Egyptian Osiris, and later Moses, both found in a basket floating down the river.

 The basket (or casket) with Perseus washed ashore on the island of Seriphos.
 A fishermen Dictys (meaning fishing net) rescued them.
 Perseus stayed on this island until he reached maturity.